adebola-io/whirlwind/source/bytecode/src/branstorm.md

 ## Calling a Method.

--  The same as calling a function, but the `this` register must be loaded first.
+-  The same as calling a function, but the `this` value is loaded as the first parameter.

+## Creating an array.